 Press buttons in the Fixtures window to patch the fixture.
-(Section 3.1.3, p46).
+You can also patch fixtures on the top preset playbacks using the blue select buttons.
+(Section 3.1.3, p50).

 To patch a number of dimmers or fixtures at once, drag over buttons to draw a selection box on the screen.
+On the preset playbacks hold first select button and press last in range.
 Or, set [Quantity] in the patch menu.

 To change DMX address or line, use [Repatch Fixtures].
-(Section 3.2, p51).
+(Section 3.2, p55).